The Sabri Brothers Ensemble

 During the last years of Maqbool Sabri, who was not healthy enough to give frequent performances, Mehmood Sabri started giving individual performances in the absence of his brother.
-Moreover, as he spent most of his time in Germany where his family is based, he had to take on his own way.
+Moreover, as he spent most of his time in Germany, he had to take on his own way.
 Still, sometimes he assisted brother Maqbool Sabri whenever he was fit enough for a performance.

 With the death of Maqbool Sabri, the Sabri Brothers ensemble came to an end as there was no other permanent member remaining.
 Mehmood Sabri is the only surviving brother in the family now and keeps on giving performances as the main vocalist under his own name.
 Whenever he gets time, he assists the next generation members in the Sabri family and keeps on guiding them.

 The third of the five sons of Ghulam Farid Sabri, Amjad Sabri was the one who took forward the legacy of his father.
 He was born on 23 Dec, 1970 and showed much interest in music from his childhood.
 His father soon recognized his interest and started training him from a very young age.
 As a true student, Amjad Sabri started from the lowest level as the clapping boy as was the custom in the family for young children undergoing training.
 Till his father was alive he kept on in the chorus and clapping.
 After the death of his father, uncle Maqbool Sabri made him the supporting vocalist.